mcarifio/bashenv/README.md

 # bashenv

-A bash environment (that rests atop bash 5).
+A low ceremony bash5 environment for personal customizations.
+And a horrible summary.

 ## Summary